MicrosoftDocs/labs/labs/insiderdevtour2018/office365/includes/1-FoundationsOffice365.md

 ![Teams intro 8](../media/teams-intro-8.png)

-12. Now that you have seen Teams from a user's perspective, read on to see what a developer can do!
+12. Now that you have seen Teams from a user's perspective, read on to see what a developer can do with Microsoft Graph API!

 # Graph APIs #
 ## Microsoft Graph API use and purpose ##